Sculpting the lower body for a more youthful, streamlined physique

 While the basic concept of removing excess fat and tightening abdominal tissue is the same, there are actually several types of tummy tucks available in our San Diego clinic to address the abdomen itself, as well as different problem areas that can be addressed and resolved with the procedure.
 These are:

-- Traditional Tummy Tuck: This procedure addresses the whole abdominal area.
+- Traditional tummy tuck: This procedure addresses the whole abdominal area.
 The incision goes from hip to hip.
+The six-pack muscles are tightened.

-- Mini Tummy Tuck: This surgery corrects the area below the navel.
+- Mini tummy tuck: This surgery corrects the area below the navel.
+The six-pack muscles are not tightened.

-- Extended Tummy Tuck: This procedure “extends” around the abdominal area to the sides and addresses “love handles.”
+- Extended tummy tuck: This procedure “extends” around the abdominal area to the sides and addresses the “love handles.”

-- Circumferential Tummy Tuck: Circumferential means surrounding.
+- Circumferential tummy tuck: Circumferential means surrounding.
 It is the most extensive of all the tummy tuck procedures and can include the thighs, buttocks and hips.
-It is typically appropriate for San Diego patients who have had gastric bypass surgery and have had extensive weight loss and loss of skin elasticity who are left with an excess of sagging skin and tissue in the area.
+It is typically appropriate for patients who have had gastric bypass surgery and have had extensive weight loss and loss of skin elasticity who are left with an excess of sagging skin and tissue in the area.

-During your consultation with Dr. Sadrian, he will be able to recommend the type of abdominoplasty in La Jolla that will best work to help you have a flat, firm abdomen.
+During your consultation with Dr. Sadrian in his San Diego plastic surgery clinic, he will be able to recommend the type of abdominoplasty that will best work to help you have a flat, firm abdomen.

 Every tummy tuck performed by Dr. Sadrian is a custom procedure, and the incisions will vary based upon the need of the patient.
 There are four basic types of incisions: